electron/electron/docs/api/web-contents.md

 * `event` Event
 * `url` String

-Emitted when user or the page wants to start a navigation, it can happen when `window.location` object is changed or user clicks a link in the page.
+Emitted when a user or the page wants to start navigation.
+It can happen when the `window.location` object is changed or a user clicks a link in the page.

 This event will not emit when the navigation is started programmatically with APIs like `webContents.loadUrl` and `webContents.back`.

-Calling `event.preventDefault()` can prevent the navigation.
+Calling `event.preventDefault()` will prevent the navigation.

 ### Event: 'crashed'